 5) Master the piano pieces, Marriage D’Amor – Nope, I did not even touch my piano for the whole year!

-Just 1 out of 5 is just bad.
-I cannot say they were bad resolutions.
-I just did not make an effort to keep them in check regularly.
-In fact, I felt unaccomplished with such a bad scoring.
+Just 1 out of 5 is not great.
+Well, they weren’t bad resolutions, I just did not make an effort to keep them in check regularly.
+To be completely honest, I felt pretty unaccomplished.

 On the brighter side, I have also observed some changes in me since coming back home.

-- I had little or no desire for material goods.
+- There is little or no desire for material goods.
 I became more rational over functionality and practicality of things – not that I had not been before but I became better at it.

 - I wore less make-up.
 Part of me is caring less about the superficial world.

 - I am getting better at withdrawing myself from the Internet and social media to just enjoy the present moment.
 The earth continues to revolve and life goes on even though I am disconnected from the Internet world.
 Some may not even notice that I was gone for a while so life just resumes once I connect back again.